Why teenagers need sleep

 Teenagers need sleep to:

-- maintain good mental health
+- maintain good physical health

-About teenage sleep needs and patterns
+About teenage sleep needs and sleep patterns

 Most teenagers need 8-10 hours of sleep each night.
 Some need as little as 7 hours or as much as 11 hours.